Hou Yifan breaks through at Gibraltar!

 Photo by Ray Morris-Hill.

-Hou Yifan has been a sensation before her teenage years.
+Hou Yifan was a sensation before she even reached her teenage years.
 She successfully defended her world championship and has since continued her stellar play by leading the Chinese to a gold medal in the World Team Championship, winning the Women’s Grand Prix.
-However, the highlight of her young storied career may be her recent performance at Gibraltar where she shared joint first with Nigel Short (8/10), later losing in a blitz tiebreak.
+However, the highlight of her young storied career may be her recent performance at Gibraltar, where she shared joint first with Nigel Short (8/10), later losing in a blitz tiebreak.

 As one continues to watch the rise of Hou and the domination of the Chinese women, one can also sense that there is a new era unfolding.
-Chinese women have dominated women’s chess for almost 30 years and they will only get stronger with such a rich pool of talent, organized structure and strict training regiment.
+Chinese women have dominated women’s chess for almost 30 years, and they will only get stronger with such a rich pool of talent, an organized structure, and a strict training regimen.

 How far can Hou Yifan go?
-After beating Judit Polgar, some have said that her title has now been legitimized.
-There is no question that Polgar is still the strongest women player in history, but was their first encounter a watershed moment?
+After beating Judit Polgar, some have said her title is now legitimate.
+There is no question that Polgar is still the strongest woman player in history, but was their first encounter a watershed moment?
 At 35, Polgar still has some years left, but Hou is still improving and playing with sheer confidence.

-In an interview, Judit Polgar was asked if she would agree to a match with Hou and she mentioned that if the conditions were right, she may consider it.
+In an interview, Judit Polgar was asked if she would agree to a match with Hou, and she mentioned that if the conditions were right, she might consider it.
 It may come that Polgar will one day meet her presumed predecessor.
-Meanwhile, the Chinese phenom may have her sights set on higher goals since she beat five 2700 players and gained a whopping 27 ELO points.
+Meanwhile, the Chinese phenom may have her sights set on higher goals, having beaten five 2700 players and gained a whopping 27 ELO points.

 Leave a Reply